What does the Bible say about racism?

 Jesus says to love one another as He loves us (John 13:34).
 If God is unbiased and loves us equally without showing favoritism, then we need to love others in the same way.
 It doesn't matter what people were raised to believe, where their family came from, how they act, or even who they're dating.
 Jesus loved everyone and died for them ALL.

 This may sound like a tall order, and, yes, it is.
-Loving everybody equally is not something we can do by our own strength, but with Christ, we can.
+Loving everybody equally is not something that comes naturally, but with Christ, we can.
 Because love is a Somebody, and that Somebody is Jesus; Jesus alone can teach us love and help us to love others more as we grow to know and love Him.

 Take a minute to read Matthew 25.
 Jesus is teaching that whatever we do to the least of His brothers, we do to Him.
-Basically, if you show hatred or racism/prejudice/discrimination to any person, it is like we are disrespecting God Himself.
+Basically, if you show hatred or racism, prejudice, or discrimination to any person, it is like we are disrespecting God Himself.
 Why?
-Because He made that person in His image, He loves that person too, and that person was equally important to Jesus—important enough to die on the cross in their place.
+Because He made that person in His image, He loves that person too, and that person is equally important to Jesus—important enough to die on the cross in their place.

 God doesn't play favorites.

 Yes, racism and prejudice are a reality, but it isn't how life should be.
 God is not biased and doesn't show partiality or favoritism (Deuteronomy 10:17; Acts 10:34; Romans 2:11; Ephesians 6:9), so we shouldn't either.
 James 2:4 talks about people who discriminate as "judges with evil thoughts."
-This is where that dandy Golden Rule comes in.
+This is where the old Golden Rule comes in.
 Did you know it originates from the Bible?
-God tells us to treat others as we'd like to treated, or, "love our neighbors as ourselves" (James 2:8).
+God tells us to treat others as we'd like to treated or "love our neighbors as ourselves" (James 2:8).

 Every form of racism, prejudice, or discrimination, whether it seems big or small, is a sin and yet another reason why Jesus was nailed to the cross.